austinginn/mp-events/README.md

 | EMAIL_SECRET | Email password
 | PORTAL_SECRET | Password used to access admin portal -- events.example.com/admin
 | UPDATE_SECRET | Secret used for webhook (see [MP Configuration](#MP))
+| STATS_EMAIL | Email where weekly stats will be sent to

 Your final .env file should look something like this:
 ```